1898 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 11 May in Vaduz.
-Of Oberland's 118 electors, 117 were present.
-Oberland elected seven Landtag members and four substitutes.
+The election of Oberland's Landtag members and their deputies was held on 11 May in Vaduz.
+Of Oberland's 118 electors, 117 were present for voting; Oberland elected seven Landtag members and four deputies.
 The election of Unterland's Landtag members and substitutes was held on 12 May in Mauren.
-All of Unterland's 74 electors were present.
-Unterland elected five Landtag members and one substitute.
+All 74 of Unterland's electors were present for voting; Unterland elected five Landtag members and one deputy.